Building and managing a cyber security stack can quickly snowball into an overwhelming task. And there are two main reasons why.

 Determine the true value of each tool

-The next step is to critique each product and determine whether it’s worth the investment.
-As you go through the list, ask yourself these questions:
+Now that you have a list of cybersecurity tools, the next step is to critique each product and determine whether it’s worth the investment you're making in it.
+To do that, go through your list step-by-step and ask yourself these questions:

 - Does each tool have a distinct purpose?
 Are any redundant?